openstack/monasca-api/docs/monasca-api-spec.md

 ### Syntax

 At the highest level, you have an expression, which is made up of one or more subexpressions, joined by boolean operators.
 Parenthesis can be used around groups of subexpressions to indicated higher precedence.
-In a BNF style format where items enclosed in [] are optional, '*' means zero or more times, and '|' means or:
+In a BNF style format where items enclosed in [] are optional, '*' means zero or more times, and '|' means or.

 ````
 <expression>
 	::= <subexpression> [(and | or) <subexpression>]*
 ````

-More formally, taking boolean operator precedence into account results in the following.
+More formally, taking boolean operator precedence into account, where 'and' has higher precedence than 'or', results in the following.

 ````
 <expression>